Many couples don't know how to resolve relationship difficulties related to sex.

 Sexuality is an important part of the human experience.
 Each person's experience of sexuality is unique, and it is not unusual for differences to arise when two or more people come together in a sexual relationship.
 Unfortunately, many people don't get a lot of information, education, or skill building around what to do when these differences arise.
 Without that kind of knowledge, these differences can feel overwhelming and impossible to solve.

 Sex therapy is an opportunity for partners to have honest conversations about sex and to map out a path forward.

-Couples counseling sessions are 90 minutes in length and take place virtually or in person in Broomfield, CO.
-I provide a supportive and non-judgmental space for you and your partner to articulate problems and concerns, to deepen your understanding of your own experience as well as your partner's, and to explore potential solutions that work for both of you.
+I offer sex therapy for couples in Denver, CO and provide a supportive and non-judgmental space for you and your partner to articulate problems and concerns, to deepen your understanding of your own experience as well as your partner's, and to explore potential solutions that work for both of you.
 Couples counseling is a dedicated time when you and your partner can focus on the sexual aspect of your relationship.
 This includes attending to problem areas, identifying shared values and desires, and the opportunity to create a mutually satisfying sex life going forward.